ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### plot_dependencies(path=None, parent=None, levels=3)

 Generates a graph with all dependencies.
-The output is a dot, png and pdf file.
+The output is a .dot, .png, and pdf file.

 * **Parameters:**
   - path: file path without file extension.